TarsCloud/TarsGateway/README.en.md

 **Configuration instructions:** If it is TARS-tup or TARS-JSON protocol, then the site ID of flow control is service Obj.
 If it is http protocol, then the site ID is the stationId in the configuration.

-## 6. Blacklist strategy
+## 6. Blocklist strategy
-The blacklist is an IP blacklist, which supports two levels: global blacklist and site blacklist.
+The blocklist is an IP blocklist, which supports two levels: global blocklist and site blocklist.

-**Blacklist format:** client IP address, which supports wildcards.
+**Blocklist format:** client IP address, which supports wildcards.
 Such as 192.168.2.130, 192.168.10.*

-**Global blacklist:** Controls all access to TarsGateway, including TARS-tup, TARS-JSON and general HTTP protocols.
+**Global blocklist:** Controls all access to TarsGateway, including TARS-tup, TARS-JSON and general HTTP protocols.

-**Site blacklist:** Controls only for designated sites, and other sites will not be affected.
+**Site blocklist:** Controls only for designated sites, and other sites will not be affected.

-**Site whitelist:** Once a site is configured with a whitelist, it can only be accessed by the designated IP, which is mainly used for internal system control of designated IP access, or for designated partners to call.
+**Site allowlist:** Once a site is configured with a allowlist, it can only be accessed by the designated IP, which is mainly used for internal system control of designated IP access, or for designated partners to call.

 ## 7. Configure Hot Update
  Support hot update of common configurations, including: